RI-Bows/ri-bows.github.io/index.md

 ![](images/M1.png)

+### Milestone 2: Database implementation
+The goal of Milestone 2 was to finish up the mockup pages, connect the spreadsheet of RIO's to the database and begin to implement the data base where you can actually search for an RIO.

 Milestone 2 is managed using [RIBows GitHub Project Board M2](https://github.com/orgs/RI-Bows/projects/6)

 ![](images/M2.png)

 ## Team
-RIBows is designed and implemented by Gerric Abe, Tyler Jordan Acasio, Charles Brown III, Ethan Chiu, and [Kate Hamada](https://katehamada.github.io/)
+RIBows is designed, implemented, and maintained by Gerric Abe, Tyler Jordan Acasio, Charles Brown III, Ethan Chiu, and [Kate Hamada](https://katehamada.github.io/)

 Here is the link to our [team contract](https://docs.google.com/document/d/15l0wCt8EKYHtAWk8A6nEZsd7tPoo2wtClHtCA2XVC9Y/edit?usp=sharing).